gerard290506-svg/Data-Sci-Empirical-project-/README.md

 - Squad size has little explanatory power for points scored
 - Limited evidence of diminishing returns to spending
 - Some teams significantly outperform their wage bill and vice versa

+## Project Replication Instructions

+1. Clone this repository
+2. Unzip 'Source Code' from the Git repository
+3. Download 'standings.csv' and 'team_salary.csv' into a Jupyter Notebook folder
+4. Open 'Main Code.ipynb' in Jupyter Notebook in the same folder
+5. Run all cells

+Required libraries:
+- pandas
+- numpy
+- matplotlib
+- statsmodels
+- seaborn